-The UCLA CHIS staff and content development subcontractor, Public Health Institute, conducted the CHIS 2021-2022 pretest from August 24-September 3, 2020.
-Pretest evaluated questions for the 2021-2022 CHIS questionnaires that were proposed by several different sponsors and stakeholders.
-The pretest included the self-administered web instrument (CAWI) and computer-assisted telephone interview instrument (CATI).
+The UCLA CHIS staff and content development subcontractor, Public Health Institute, conducted cognitive pretests for CHIS 2023 from June 29, 2022 through July 12, 2022.
+The pretests evaluated new questions for the 2023-2024 CHIS questionnaires that were proposed by several different sponsors and stakeholders.
+The pretest included both the self-administered web instrument (CAWI) and computer-assisted telephone interview instrument (CATI).
 Respondent characteristics were identified before recruitment to ensure coverage of the pretest questions.
-A total of 45 respondents completed 20 adult CAWI questionnaires, 10 child CAWI questionnaires, 10 teen CAWI questionnaires, and 5 adult CATI questionnaires.
-In previous cycles, a formal pilot study was conducted to evaluate data collection protocol and the full instrument (see Table 3-1).
+A total of 37 individual respondents completed 14 adult CAWI questionnaires, 11 child CAWI questionnaires, 9 teen CAWI questionnaires, and 5 adult CATI questionnaires and 4 teen CATI questionnaires.